Trekking Tajikistan: Pamir Mountain Lakes

 Altitude: 3750m

-We will leave the shores of Yashilkul and enter the classic Pamir valley of Langar.
-A Pamir is a broad, U-shaped valley carved out by a glacier or icefield.
-These type of valleys are ideal grazing grounds also known as aylaqs.
+Today we follow the spectacular Langar valley which is a classic Pamir broad, U-shaped valley carved out by a glacier or icefield.
+These types of valleys are ideal grazing grounds also known as aylaqs.
 The shepherds go up to the aylaqs in summer time with their often massive herds of fat-tailed sheep and goats.
-We will set up camp halfway the valley.

 Trekking: 5-6 hours